A Dyson equation approach for averaging of classical and quantum observables on multiple realizations of Markov processes: Examples

 \begin{enumerate} \item a slow regime during which each vector in the average precesses around its starting axis and never changes it, thus resulting in a signal defined by \cref{slow_vector}; \item an intermediate regime in which vectors will jump axes for a finite amount of times before ending up in the absorbing state, and the signal gets dampened by the chaotic dephasing of the various vectors due to the random process; \item a fast regime in which vectors fall into the absorbing state very quickly and can be treated as having been in it from the start. \end{enumerate}

 \Cref{fig:vector} illustrates these regimes pretty well.
-The parameters are the same as the previous example, but the Monte Carlo simulation was averaged over 500 trajectories instead, as with any less they turned out to be too noisy to make meaningful comparisons.
-The average time used was 204 ms for the Dyson equation calculations and 5.62 s for the Monte Carlo ones.
 The first two frequencies illustrate a system still in the slow regime, though some decay begins appearing; the middle two are in the full intermediate regime, in which dephasing significantly affects the overall intensity of the average signal; and finally, the last two show the system reaching fully the fast regime, in which it is equivalent to a single vector rotating around a single axis.